kalxas/rasdaman/doc/main/05_geo-services-guide.rst

           }
        }

-* Otherwise, the user could specify metadata explicitly by a dictionary of keys/values.
+* Otherwise, the user could specify metadata explicitly as a dictionary of keys/values.

   .. hidden-code-block:: json